LeatherDiamond/chatGPT-content-generator-Frontend/README.md

 7. ***Image Generation:*** Take your creativity further with the ability to generate images based on your queries.
 The project fetches visuals that align with your ideas and saves them to the root directory, adding a visual dimension to your content.

 Experience the convenience, efficiency, and accessibility of automated content generation.
 Try out the project and witness how it transforms your content creation workflow.
 Bid farewell to writer's block and welcome an endless stream of ideas, structured content, and visuals, all neatly saved in separate files alongside your project and always available for downloading from your browser.

+# License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LeatherDiamond/chatGPT-content-generator-Frontend/blob/main/LICENSE) file for details.